-One step frequently overlooked
+One step is frequently overlooked when evaluating a new business idea…

 An injured man fished out of the sea does not know his education, skills, or abilities.
 He suffers from complete memory loss.
 One day, the boat captain suddenly tosses him a pistol.
 And the mystery man catches the throw with lightning speed.
 He obeys a sharp command.